-The transmitter block diagram of the UART module is illustrated in Figure 17-3.
-The important part of the transmitter is the Transmit Shift register (UxTSR).
+The UART transmitter block diagram is illustrated in Figure 17-3.
+The heart of the transmitter is the Transmit Shift register (UxTSR).
 The Shift register obtains its data from the transmit FIFO buffer, UxTXREG.
 The UxTXREG register is loaded with data in software.
-The UxTSR register is not loaded until the Stop bit has been transmitted from the previous load.
+The UxTSR register is not loaded until the Stop bit is transmitted from the previous load.
 As soon as the Stop bit is transmitted, the UxTSR is loaded with new data from the UxTXREG register (if available).

-Note: The UxTSR register is not mapped in data memory, so it is not available to the user application.
+Note: The UxTSR register is not mapped in data memory; therefore, it is not available to the user application.